kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

   available Devices (DRA).

 - **Output:** A list of Placement objects.

+- Placement generation is executed after PreFilter giving PlacementGeneratorPlugins a chance to get the list of nodes in the cluster.

 - Example: If the label is rack, placements are generated for rack-1, rack-2, etc.